only search B.P. Lama Jyotisha

 Finance

 These folks just cannot save money.
-Typically one is born into a family line that does not have a lineage tradition of wealth development; this lineage cannot transmit wealth values to their children.
-Thus a malefic dhana bhava suggests being born into a lineage of ignorance and poverty.
+Typically one is born into a family line that does not have a lineage tradition of treasuries development; this lineage cannot transmit wealth values to their children.

 Knowledge